Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions

-Having demonstrated that clean ballistic transport along with superconductivity can be realized in this material system, we now turn our attention to the three-terminal Josephson junctions.
-We control two bias currents, $I_1$ and $I_2$, and measure two voltages, $V_1$ and $V_2$, to construct differential resistance maps as shown in Figure~\ref{3tjj_map}\textbf{a} for Device 4.
+We now turn our attention to the three-terminal Josephson junctions.
+To map out their phase diagrams, two bias currents, $I_1$ and $I_2$, are varied, and two voltages, $V_1$ and $V_2$, are measured (see Figure~\ref{sem_dev}\textbf{c} for measurement schematic), resulting in differential resistance maps, as shown in Figure~\ref{3tjj_map}\textbf{a} for Device 3.
 We observe three superconducting arms in the differential resistance maps along with a central superconducting feature.
-The superconducting arms are roughly along $I_1=I_2$, $I_1=-2I_2$ and $I_2=-2I_1$ (see Supplementary Information Figure V for the full dataset).
-In the central superconducting region, at $B=0$, superconductivity is split into two distinct pockets at finite value of $I_2$ separated by regions of finite resistance.
-Importantly, note that at $I_1=0$ and $I_2=0$ we observe a finite differential resistance.
-Such rich structure in the central superconducting feature has not been observed in previous MTJJ experiments.
-In the presence of $\pi$-supercurrent, the critical current can be zero at $B=0$~\cite{bulaevskii1978,weides2006,frolov2006,Kang2022}.
-This suggests the presence of $\pi$-supercurrent in our device due to multi-terminal coherent processes taking place in the central region of the device~\cite{Freyn2011,Melin2023,Melin2023_3tjj,melin2023magnetointerferometry,Jonckheere2023}.
+The superconducting arms are roughly along $I_2\sim\frac{3}{2} I_1$, $I_2\sim-\frac{5}{2}I_1$, and $I_2\sim-\frac{1}{2}I_1$, where $V_1-V_2=0$, $V_1=0$, and $V_2=0$, respectively (see Supporting Figure S4\textbf{a} for the full dataset).
+In the central superconducting region, at $B=0$, superconductivity appears to be split into two distinct pockets at a finite value of $I_2$ separated by regions of finite resistance.
+Importantly, when both currents are set to zero, we observe a finite differential resistance as shown by the non-zero slope of $I_1-V_1$ curve at $I_2=0$ in Figure~\ref{3tjj_map}\textbf{b}.
+At finite $I_2$, we observe regions of constant $V_1$ (indicated by arrows in Figure~\ref{3tjj_map}\textbf{b}), yielding zero differential resistance. $V_1$ values are corrected for the offset due to the instruments and the series resistance due to the contacts.
+Such features in the central superconducting region have not been observed in previous MTJJ experiments.
+In the presence of a $0-\pi$ Josephson current-phase relation (C$\varphi$R), the critical current can be vanishing at $B=0$~\cite{bulaevskii1978,weides2006,frolov2006,Kang2022}.
+The observation of finite differential resistance near zero current biases with vanishing differential resistance at finite $I_2$-bias suggests the presence of $\pi$-shifted harmonic in our device, stemming from multi-terminal coherent processes~\cite{Freyn2011,Melin2023,Melin2023_3tjj,Jonckheere2023,melin2024magnetointerferometry}.